Resistancerus/graph/README.md

 ---------

 This simple graph library was created as a test project for interview.
-The library allows to create a graph with a user-defined vertices.
+The library allows to:
+* create directed or undirected graph
+* calculate path as a list of edges between two vertices in the graph.

 It provides:

 __GraphFactory__

 It is a factory class for Graph<V> instance creation via static methods:
-* createGraph(boolean directed)
+* createGraph(boolean directed) - loopsAllowed is false by default.
 * createGraph(boolean directed, boolean loopsAllowed)

 _directed_ flag enables directed edges support.
 It influences path calculation.